oleeskild/obsidian-digital-garden/src/test/snapshot/snapshot.md

 000 Home.md
 ==========
 ---
-{"dg-publish":true,"permalink":"/000-home/","tags":["gardenEntry"]}
+{"publish":true,"permalink":"/000-home/","tags":["gardenEntry"]}
 ---

 ## Welcome

 Welcome to the digital garden testing vault!

-This vault is part of the `obsidian-digital-garden` repository, and meant to act as a staging area for
+This vault is part of the `quartz-syncer` repository, and meant to act as a staging area for

 1. providing a maintainable testing ground for the digital garden features
 2. documenting features in action